Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Experimental setup

 \subsection{Training protocol and hyperparameters}

 All transformer-based models share the optimisation setup in Section~\ref{sec:direct}.
-Sentences are tokenised with the DeBERTa-base tokenizer, truncated or padded to 512 wordpieces.
+Sentences are tokenised with the DeBERTa-base tokenizer and truncated or padded to 512 WordPiece embeddings (subword tokens produced by the WordPiece-style tokenizer; cf.\ \citealp{Devlin2019}).
 We train with AdamW, batch size 4 (gradient accumulation 4, effective batch size 16), learning rate $2\times10^{-5}$, weight decay 0.15, dropout 0.1, and up to 10 epochs with early stopping on validation macro-$F_1$ (patience 4).
 The best validation checkpoint is used for test evaluation.

+Note that gradient accumulation does not increase the peak VRAM usage beyond that of a single micro-batch.
+In our setup, a per-device batch size of 4 sentences is processed at a time and gradients are accumulated across 4 such micro-batches before each optimiser step, which yields an effective batch size of 16 without ever holding 16 sentences simultaneously on the GPU.
+Measured with \texttt{nvidia-smi} on an NVIDIA GeForce RTX~3070 (8\,GB VRAM), the peak allocated memory during DeBERTa-base fine-tuning with sequence length 512, batch size 4 and gradient accumulation 4 was approximately 7.5\,GB.
+All reported DeBERTa experiments respect this per-step memory budget.

 We do not use class weights for \texttt{presence}, as the label is roughly balanced across splits (Section~\ref{sec:stats}), and we keep the same optimisation settings for text-only and feature-augmented variants.
 Random seed is fixed to 42 for all DeBERTa runs.
 For architectures with auxiliary branches (Section~\ref{sec:signals}), we perform a small grid search on the validation set over dropout rate $\{0.1,0.2\}$ and auxiliary projection size (64 vs.\ 128 for lexicon/topic branches) and reuse the best setting across comparable models to limit compute.